 Want to go green while practicing social distancing?
 Here are a few ideas to consider:

-• Your home theater is likely more important to you these days than ever before, making it a good place to start when making eco-friendly home upgrades, Consider a mercury-free projector with a hybrid laser and LED light source, which removes the need for hazardous bulbs.
+• Your home theater is likely more important to you these days then ever before, making it a good place to start when making eco-friendly home upgrades.
+Consider a mercury-free projector with a hybrid laser and LED light source, which removes the need for hazardous bulbs.
 With a long bulb life of 20,000 hours, selecting a Casio’s LampFree projector is one upgrade with a lasting impact.

 • Learn more about environmental causes and get involved remotely.
 Many organizations host online petitions, which are shared directly with policymakers.
 This is a great way to have your voice heard on issues that are important to you.